nitred/nr-wg-mtu-finder/README.md

 * Read the *WARNING* section!
 * This project offers no warranties, therefore do not use it in production.
 Ideally trying using two VMs that are similar to your production setup.
 * The project was developed and tested against a WG peer and WG server running Ubuntu 20.04.
     * Additionally the project only supports `python 3.8` and `python 3.9`.
-While it may work on `python 3.7` and `python 3.10`, you may have to resolve some issues with building depedencies, yourself.
+While it may work on `python 3.7` and `python 3.10`, you may have to resolve some issues with building dependencies, yourself.

 #### Project Version